-- We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related business.
-For more details, see "Item 3.D.
-Key Information-Risk Factors-Risks Related to Doing Business in China-We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related business" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference. - · New legislation or changes in the PRC laws or policies regarding self-taught education may affect our business operations and prospects.
-For more details, see "Item 3.D.
-Key Information-Risk Factors-Risks Related to Doing Business in China-New legislation or changes in the PRC laws or policies regarding self-taught education may affect our business operations and prospects" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference. - · Changes in China's economic, political or social conditions or government policies could have a material adverse effect on our business and operations.
-For more details, see "Item 3.D.
-Key Information-Risk Factors-Risks Related to Doing Business in China-Changes in China's economic, political or social conditions or government policies could have a material adverse effect on our business and operations" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference. - · The Chinese government may intervene or influence our operations at any time or may exert more control over offerings conducted overseas and foreign investment in China-based issuers, which could result in a material change in our operations and/or the value of our ordinary shares.
-Additionally, governmental and regulatory interference could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or be worthless.
-For more details, see "Risk Factors- Risks Related to Doing Business in China -The Chinese government may intervene or influence our operations at any time or may exert more control over offerings conducted overseas and foreign investment in China-based issuers, which could result in a material change in our operations and/or the value of our ordinary shares.
-Additionally, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers, which could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or be worthless" in this prospectus. - The approval of the CSRC or other PRC government authorities may be required in connection with our offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval and, even if we obtain such CSRC approval, the approval could be rescinded.
+- Uncertainties and unforeseeable changes in the interpretation and enforcement of PRC laws and regulations with little advance notice could limit the legal protections available to you and us.. - We may be adversely affected by the complexity, uncertainties and changes in PRC regulation of internet-related business. - New legislation or changes in the PRC laws or policies regarding self-taught education may affect our business operations and prospects. - Changes in China's economic, political or social conditions or government policies could have a material adverse effect on our business and operations. - The PRC government's significant oversight over our business operation could result in a material adverse change in our operations and the value of our ordinary shares.
+The Chinese government may intervene or influence our operations at any time, or may exert more control over offerings conducted overseas and/or foreign investment in China-based issuers.
+Any actions by the Chinese government to exert more oversight and control over offerings that are conducted overseas and/or foreign investment in China-based issuers could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or become worthless. - The approval of the CSRC or other PRC government authorities may be required in connection with our offshore offerings under PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval and, even if we obtain such CSRC approval, the approval could be rescinded.
 Any failure to obtain or delay in obtaining the CSRC approval for our offshore offerings, or a rescission of such CSRC approval if obtained by us, would subject us to sanctions imposed by the CSRC or other PRC government authorities.
-For more details, see "Risk Factors- Risks Related to Doing Business in China-The approval of the CSRC or other PRC government authorities may be required in connection with our offshore offerings under the PRC law, and, if required, we cannot predict whether or for how long we will be able to obtain such approval" in this prospectus.